rknightuk/guidetobricklink/guides/02-wanted-lists.md

 ## Creating and deleting

-To create a wanted list go to [Wanted > My Wanted List](http://www.bricklink.com/wantedView.asp), add a wanted list name in the form on the right and click <kbd>Add New Wanted List</kbd>.
+To create a wanted list go to [Want > My Wanted List](https://www.bricklink.com/v2/wanted/list.page) from the top navigation bar, click <kbd>+ Create New Wanted List</kbd> and choose a name and optional description.
+To delete a list, select <kbd>Delete</kbd> next to the list on the wanted list page.

-To delete a list, select the checkbox next to the list.
-To update the name, simply change the name in the input box.
-After either of these actions press <kbd>Submit changes</kbd>.
-Deleting a wanted list cannot be undone.

 {% include image.html
+    title="Create a wanted list"
+    url="assets/images/create-a-wanted-list.jpg"
+%}

+{% include image.html
-    title="Wanted List Form"
+    title="Wanted List Options"
-    url="assets/images/wanted-list-view.jpg"
+    url="assets/images/wanted-list-edit.jpg"
 %}

 ## Adding Parts to a Wanted List